 DCBS welcomed the opportunity to create the Title IV-E Prevention Plan in partnership with its stakeholders.
 Efforts related to the development of the provider readiness assessment and analysis of the data represent just one mechanism in which stakeholders contributed to the development of this Title IV-E Prevention Plan.
 DCBS has created a broad governance structure to guide its transformation, inclusive of a steering committee, a stakeholder advisory committee, and nine transformation workgroups.
 Family First implementation represents a fundamental part of the broader child welfare transformation, and the Preventive Supports transformation workgroup was specifically charged with developing the Title IV-E Prevention Plan.
 Workgroup members represent a broad cross-section of internal and external stakeholders, including sister agency partners and child welfare advocates.
-DCBS leadership and staff also integrated the readiness assessment results and preventive planning into a number of stakeholders to host nine regional forums specifically focused on Family First education, engagement, and planning.
+DCBS leadership and staff also integrated the readiness assessment results and preventive planning into a number of stakeholder meetings.
+Specifically, DCBS partnered with Kentucky Youth Advocates and other stakeholders to host nine regional forums specifically focused on Family First education, engagement, and planning.